-10.2 Install and Configure DataWarp
+3.8.2 Install and Configure DataWarp

 Cray DataWarp provides an intermediate layer of high bandwidth, file-based storage to applications running on compute nodes.
 It is comprised of commercial SSD hardware and software, Linux community software, and Cray system hardware and software.
 DataWarp storage is located on server nodes connected to the Cray system's high speed network (HSN).
 I/O operations to this storage completes faster than I/O to the attached parallel file system (PFS), allowing the application to resume computation more quickly and resulting in improved application performance.
 DataWarp storage is transparently available to applications via standard POSIX I/O operations and can be configured in multiple ways for different purposes.
-DataWarp server nodes to the system.
+DataWarp capacity and bandwidth are dynamically allocated to jobs on request and can be scaled up by adding DataWarp server nodes to the system.